arimatakao/mdx/README.md

 1. Download `.tar.gz` archive from [releases page](https://github.com/arimatakao/mdx/releases).
 2. Unarchive the `.tar.gz` file.

-Open the unarchived folder and execute `mdx` file to use the application.
+Open the unarchived folder and execute the `mdx` file to use the application.

 You can also install the application with `go`: